lealceldeiro/com.lealceldeiro.asciidoc-extensions/README.md

 the macros will be registered automatically for you once the dependency is in your project's classpath.

-For more info on how it is automatically registered for you, please check the [Maven Plugin Configuration section](https://docs.asciidoctor.org/maven-tools/latest/plugin/goals/process-asciidoc/#configuration) and [AsciidoctorJ's Extension API](https://docs.asciidoctor.org/asciidoctorj/latest/extensions/register-extensions-automatically/).
+For more info on how it's automatically registered for you, please check the [Maven Plugin Configuration section](https://docs.asciidoctor.org/maven-tools/latest/plugin/goals/process-asciidoc/#configuration) and [AsciidoctorJ's Extension API](https://docs.asciidoctor.org/asciidoctorj/latest/extensions/register-extensions-automatically/).